Preciseful/VeilOS/README.md

     - This generates the kernel8.img that raspberry pi requires to boot.
 It should automatically copy to the path given during setup.
     - It'll prompt you whether you wish to view the UART output or not.
 4. You can now insert the card into the raspberry pi.

+You can modify the variables within the `conf` file without re-doing the whole setup process.